maiahirsch/maiahirsch.github.io/docs/lab6.md

 ## Task 1: PID Input Signal

-You should integrate your gyroscope to get an estimate for the orientation of the robot.
+**You should integrate your gyroscope to get an estimate for the orientation of the robot.**
+To begin this week's lab, I needed to integrate readings from the IMU's gyroscope in order to estimate the orientation of my robot around its z-axis (yaw).

-Are there any problems that digital integration might lead to over time?
-Are there ways to minimize these problems?
+**Are there any problems that digital integration might lead to over time?
+Are there ways to minimize these problems?**

+Integrating the gyroscope to estimate yaw works by accumulating `yaw += gyrZ * dt` each timestep.
+The main problem with this approach is gyroscope bias — even when stationary, the sensor outputs a small nonzero value that gets integrated continuously, causing the yaw estimate to drift over time.

+To address this, the ICM-20948's onboard Digital Motion Processor (DMP) was used instead of raw gyro integration.
+The DMP fuses accelerometer and gyroscope data onboard to produce a quaternion-based orientation estimate with significantly reduced drift, which is then converted to a yaw angle in degrees for the PID input.

-Does your sensor have any bias, and are there ways to fix this?
+**Does your sensor have any bias, and are there ways to fix this?
 How fast does your error grow as a result of this bias?
-Consider using the onboard digital motion processor (DMP) built into your IMU to minimize yaw drift.
+Consider using the onboard digital motion processor (DMP) built into your IMU to minimize yaw drift.**

+The ICM-20948 gyroscope does exhibit bias — a small nonzero output even when the robot is stationary.
+This bias directly sets the rate of yaw drift: at a typical bias of ~0.3 °/s, the estimate drifts roughly 3° over 10 seconds, which is significant for a tight orientation controller.
+One way to correct for this manually is to sample the gyro at startup while the robot is still, average the readings, and subtract that constant offset from every future measurement.
+However, the cleaner solution is to use the IMU's onboard DMP, which performs continuous bias calibration automatically as part of its sensor fusion algorithm, keeping drift minimal without any manual correction.

-Are there limitations on the sensor itself to be aware of?
+**Are there limitations on the sensor itself to be aware of?
 What is the maximum rotational velocity that the gyroscope can read (look at spec sheets and code documentation on github).
-Is this sufficient for our applications, and is there was to configure this parameter?
+Is this sufficient for our applications, and is there was to configure this parameter?**

+The ICM-20948 gyroscope has a maximum measurable rotational velocity of 2000 dps (degrees per second), as specified in the datasheet.
+This is configurable via the `GYRO_FR_FSEL` register, and when the DMP is enabled, the SparkFun library sets the full-scale range to 2000 dps by default.
+For this application, 2000 dps is more than sufficient — even during aggressive in-place spins, the robot is unlikely to exceed a few hundred degrees per second, leaving a large margin before the sensor saturates.

 ## Task 2: Derivative Term